 That was last year.
 This year my wife was very excited to revisit this wonderful desert oasis.

-Last year, we drove through familiar California towns, palms trees, and windmills.
+Last year, we drove through familiar California towns, palm trees, and windmills.
 And in Arizona, we encountered stark rock formations, rare lonely bushes, and a ferocious sandstorm.
-This year we decided to fly into Phoenix and drive for one hour and half to Sedona.
+This year we decided to fly into Phoenix and drive for one hour and a half to Sedona.

 Read about our first journey to Sedona here.
 In this article, we will share our new experiences with Sedona’s Red Rocks, Stargazing, Ancient cliff dwellers site, and great dining.

 Sedona is well established as a tourist destination, so you can find accommodation for every taste and budget.
 You can find a hotel or motel room, live in luxury at a resort and spa or find seclusion at a retreat.